Every non-trivial knot group is fully residually perfect: Introduction

 As mentioned there, this theorem is a direct consequence of a more precise result below obtained by Groves-Manning \cite[Theorem~9.7]{GM} and Osin \cite[Theorem~1]{Osin} independently; see also \cite{IchiharaMT}.

-\begin{theorem}[\cite{GM,Osin, IchiharaMT}] Let $K$ be a hyperbolic knot.
+\begin{theorem}[\cite{GM,Osin,IchiharaMT}] Let $K$ be a hyperbolic knot.
 Then every non-trivial element remains non-trivial for all but finitely many Dehn fillings. \end{theorem}

 On the other hand, the knot group of a cabled knot, which may be a torus knot (by allowing the trivial companion), or a non-prime knot turns out to have a non-trivial element which becomes trivial for infinitely many Dehn fillings.
-The next theorem shows that these are always the case.
+The next theorem shows that such a phenomenon can only occur for these knots.

 \begin{theorem} Let $K$ be a non-trivial knot.
 Then the following two conditions are equivalent. \begin{enumerate} \item Every non-trivial element of $G(K)$ remains non-trivial for all but finitely many Dehn fillings. \item $K$ is a prime, non-cabled knot. \end{enumerate} \end{theorem}